V. Vale

 V. "Valhalla" Vale (born February 4, 1944) is an American editor, writer, interviewer, musician and, as Vale Hamanaka, was keyboardist for the initial configuration of Blue Cheer, before it became famous as a power trio.
 He is the publisher and primary contributor to books and magazines published by his company, RE/Search Publications.
 Vale is the host of the television talk show Counter Culture Hour on Public-access television cable TV channel 29 in San Francisco.
 The show is edited by his partner Marian Wallace.
 Vale is Japanese American.

 Early life

-Vale was born on January 30, 1944 at the Jerome War Relocation Center to actor Kiyoshi Conrad Hamanaka and Mary Takaoka of the Vaudeville group Taka Sisters (Myrtle, Mary, Midi).
+A third-generation Japanese American, Vale was born on February 4, 1944, at the Jerome War Relocation Center to actor Kiyoshi Conrad Hamanaka and Mary Takaoka of the Vaudeville group Taka Sisters (Myrtle, Mary, Midi).
 The Taka Sisters broke up after the murder of Vale's aunt Midi Taka in 1936.
 Vale has two younger half-sisters; musician/singer Lionelle Hamanaka, and children's author and illustrator Sheila Hamanaka.

 By 1966 Vale received a bachelor's degree in English Literature at University of California, Berkeley and moved to Haight-Ashbury.
 In 1970, he moved to an apartment in North Beach, where he continues to live today.